-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Kenya, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Kenya’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+AVIATION SAFETY OVERSIGHT: There are no direct commercial flights between the United States and Kenya.
+The U.S. Federal Aviation Administration (FAA) has not assessed the Kenya Civil Aviation Authority’s compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s Safety Assessment page.

 * * *